WorldCG08/workaround/Workaround/README.md

  1. Ctrl + NumPad0 - search in google copied to buffer string
  2. Ctrl + NumPad1 - Show list with all Clips

+Notice:
+ 1. Clips with length more than 10000 are saved in bigclips table